 In addition, the help lines listed below are free and are staffed by people who are trained to help.
 These resources are not created, maintained, or controlled by The Church of Jesus Christ of Latter-day Saints.

 Additionally, Church leaders and members should fulfill all legal obligations to report abuse to civil authorities.
 No Church leader should ever dismiss a report of abuse or counsel a member not to report criminal activity.
 Bishops, branch presidents, and stake presidents should call the Church’s ecclesiastical help line immediately each time they learn of abuse for assistance in helping victims and meeting reporting requirements.
-Go to providentliving.ChurchofJesusChrist.org for the help line number and more information.
+Go to CounselingResources.ChurchofJesusChrist.org for the help line number and more information.
+Some of these resources may be available in English only.

 Childhelp National Child Abuse Hotline (US and Canada; 170 languages): 1-800-4-A-Child or 1-800-422-4453.
 Crisis intervention and information, referrals to support services.
 Confidential 24/7 support.